-Trump disavows ‘send her back’ cry, Omar stands defiant
+Trump disavows ‘Send her back!’ chant as Omar stands defiant

 “I started speaking really quickly,” he told reporters Thursday.
 “I was not happy with it.
 I disagree with it” and “would certainly try” to stop any similar chant at a future rally.

-The taunt’s target— Democratic Rep. Ilhan Omar of Minnesota — responded defiantly Thursday.
+The taunt’s target — Democratic Rep. Ilhan Omar of Minnesota — responded defiantly Thursday.
 She told reporters at the Capitol that she believes the president is a “fascist” and cast the confrontation as a fight over “what this country truly should be.”

 “We are going to continue to be a nightmare to this president because his policies are a nightmare to us.
 We are not deterred.
 We are not frightened,” she told a cheering crowd that greeted her like a local hero at the Minneapolis-St. Paul International Airport as she returned from Washington.